 • There should be a ring-fenced environmental budget

-The Phase 1 Hybrid Bill was introduced to Parliament on 25 November 2013.
-The Second Reading of the Phase 1 Hybrid Bill will be in the House of Commons on Monday 28 April 2014.
-The purpose of the Second Reading is for the Commons to approve (or reject) the principle of the Bill and for MPs to consider making “instructions” to the specially appointed Select Committee.
-Following the Second Reading, all those directly or specially affected by the first phase of HS2 will be able to submit petitions against the Bill but only on issues agreed during the Second Reading.
-Read more on this and how you can get involved.
+The Phase 1 Hybrid Bill was introduced to Parliament on 25 November 2013 and had the Second Reading on Monday 28 April 2014.
+The purpose of the Second Reading is for the Commons to approve (or reject) the principle of the Bill.
+Following the Second Reading, all those directly or specially affected by the first phase of HS2 were able to submit petitions against the Bill on issues agreed during the Second Reading.
+The Wildlife Trusts submitted a petition against the Bill.
+Since then a specifically formed Select Committee of six MPs have been hearing from petitioners.
+So far, they have heard from Staffordshire Wildlife Trust and Warwickshire Wildlife Trust.
+The Wildlife Trusts are appearing before the Select Committee on Monday 16 March 2015.

 Phase 2: Birmingham to Manchester and Leeds